stevengcooper/company_organizer/README.md

 ### Getting Started:
 Add `department.rb` , `reviews.rb'` and `employee.rb` to your project directory and:

-`require './department.rb'`, `require './reviews.rb'` and `require './employee.rb'` in your command file
+`require './department.rb'`, `require './reviews.rb'` and `require './employee.rb'` in your command file or use the file `reviews.rb` included in the repository
 ___
 ### Run the tests:
 If you want to run the tests add `employee_reviews_test.rb` to your project directory and run: